How to rip CD to MP3

 4. Select the Destination Folder, where converted files will be stored.
 Read More: How to Select Destination Folder >>

-5. Drag CD from Finder into the converter's window or icon.
-You can also import CD or selected songs by pressing the 'Browse' button on the converter's window.
+5. Drag the CD from Finder into the converter's window or icon.
+You can also import CDs or selected songs by pressing the 'Browse' button on the converter's window.
 Read More: How to Convert - Getting Started >>

-6. When the conversion is done press 'Send to iTunes' in the Progress Window.
+6. When the conversion is don,e press 'Send to iTunes' in the Progress Window.
 Read More: Exporting converted files to iTunes >>

 How to convert CD to FLAC

 The lossless FLAC format is a saver for audiophiles.
-Converting CD albums to FLAC ensures full preservation of the original audio quality.
+Converting CD albums to FLAC ensures complete preservation of the original audio quality.
 At the same time, Free Lossless Audio Codec significantly compresses the size of source AIFF songs.

 • Bit Depth: 'Auto'.